gaphor/presentations/open-stpa-with-raaml-and-gaphor/slides.md

 - Each industry has developed domain specific standards, most derived fom IEC 61508
 - New techniques, like STPA, can improve how we do safety analysis
-- Fundamentally lack rigor without a standardized language and automation.
+- However, may lack rigor without a standardized and consistent language and automation

 ---

 ## RAAML

-- The Risk Analysis and Assessment Modeling Language standardizes a language for systems safety
+- Precise language for systems safety
-- OMG beta standard, final release later this year
+- OMG spec 1.0 beta available, final release soon
-- A rigorous and standardized language allows us to describe system safety designs with precision
-- Includes support for STPA based on the STPA Handbook
+- STPA metamodel library based on the STPA Handbook
+- Facilitates exchange of info between tools and organizations

+Notes:

+The Risk Analysis and Assessment Language

 ---

 ## Gaphor

-- An open source modeling tool written in Python
+- An open source UML, SysML, and now RAAML modeling tool written in Python
-- 20+ years old, recently modernized with support for SysML and RAAML added
 - Fast and easy to use, while still having a full data model
-- Improves rigor through automation, highly repeatable, adheres to standards
+- Improves rigor through consistency, helps add automation

 ---